peeradonmoke2002/autoware_carla_bridge/README.md

     'town': 'Town01',      # Change this to your CARLA simulator town }
 ```
-Optionally, you can change the default RViz configuration file in the same file.

 Then launch the file using `ros2 launch` command.

 ``` bash